rerun/rerun/modules/stubbs/README.md

     rerun -m stubbs -c archive -- -modules "freddy"

-The `archive` command generates a rerun.bsx script in the current directory.
+The `archive` command generates a "rerun.bsx" script in the current directory.

 Run the self extracting archive script without options and you